hsp-panda/grasping-benchmarks-panda/README.md

   To create a unique image, you can use *docker-compose*.
 An example script is provided in [/docker/build_images/docker-compose.yaml](/docker/build_images/docker-compose.yaml).

-## Grasping Benchmark Description
+## Grasping Benchmarks Description
 The grasping benchmark python package follows the structure shown in the figure below.

 <p align="center">
   <img src="images/python_package.JPG" width="600">
 </p>

-The code of the interface is inside the folder [base/](/base).
+The code of the interface is inside the folder [base/](./base).
 It provides:
 - **BaseGraspPlanner**: the base image that should be inherited by the `<algorithm>GraspPlanner` classes.
 The principal feature of this class is the `plan_grasp()` method, which takes as input an object of type `CameraData` and returns the grasp pose as an object of type `Grasp6D`.
 - **CameraData**: a class that needs to be filled with the camera data necessary to compute a grasp candidate.
 - **Grasp6D**: a class that contains the info of the grasp candidate computed by the algorithm.